redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 6) Call the kernel function with the grid and block dimensions.
 7) Wait for the threads to syncronize
+8) Copy memory from CUDA to host
-8) Free the CUDA memory
+9) Free the CUDA memory

 In the kernel: